 In 1843, Joseph Smith Jr. got desperate when The United States Congress, or anyone else in Washington DC, wouldn't provide cover from retaliation against Mormons by United States citizens.
-In short, The Constitution had failed to protect his followers.
-Self-proclaimed “Saints” had already been expelled at gunpoint from Missouri in 1838.
-I mean, how would you feel if some crazy, zealot was convinced Independence was in territory proclaimed by Joseph Smith to be The Garden of Eden?
-Jeez, I mean shouldn't anyone care if people who were living there owned the land?
+In short, as far as Smith was concerned,The Constitution had failed to protect his followers.
+This is because self-proclaimed “Saints” had already been expelled at gunpoint from Missouri in 1838.
+I mean, how would you feel if some crazy, zealot was convinced Independence was in territory proclaimed by Joseph Smith Jr. to be The Garden of Eden?
 Illinois’ citizens, whom Mormons had also deceived, extorted, and politically threatened, were looking to expel them too.
-Now how was Smith’s con going to survive scrutiny of his “critically thinking” followers?
+Now how was Smith’s con going to survive the scrutiny of his “critically thinking” followers?

-As far as Joseph Smith Jr. was concerned, The United States Constitution represented nothing but Federalist antics—supreme law with teeth, so to say.
-“And holy smokes”, Smith claimed to his bonehead slowpokes, it didn't flipping ring true anyway!
-It was way too powerful for him to thwart in his desire to create church and state—for no one but his Saints’ sake!
-Like Presidents’ James Monroe, Patrick Henry and Thomas Jefferson, Smith was anti-federalist—for one different, and a few similar reasons—he also opposed America’s centralized government.
-And similar to past anti-federalist Presidents, Smith feared their political power could evolve into monarchy.
-And finally in particular, he wanted protection for Mormons—the future State of Deseret.
+This reality in American history convinced Joseph Smith Jr. that The United States Constitution represented nothing but Federalist power—supreme law with teeth.
+It was also way too powerful for him to thwart in his desire to create church and state—for no one but his Saints’ sake!
+Like Presidents’ James Monroe, Patrick Henry and Thomas Jefferson before him, Smith was anti-federalist.
+And similar to past anti-federalist Presidents, Smith feared centralized political power could evolve into monarchy.
+And finally, most of all, he wanted protection for Mormons and his future State of Deseret.

 After Joseph Smith’s murder by an enraged mob, all Mormons had been driven at gunpoint from Missouri and now they were forced from Illinois territory.
 Most left their land and much of their property behind before temporarily settling at Winter Quarters, Nebraska.
-This preceded the Old Testament symbolism of an exodus by Brigham Young (a practicing freemason) and his new flock of Saints across the Great Plains of America.
+This preceded the Old Testament symbolism of an exodus by Brigham Young (a practicing Freemason) and his new flock of Saints across the Great Plains of America.
 Mormons ultimately settled at The Great Salt Lake in 1847.

-In 1855, again looking to thwart sanctions from The United States government and unite the passion of faithful Mormons, Brigham Young resurrected Smith’s White Horse symbolism stating; “when the Constitution of the United States hangs, as it were upon a single thread, they will have to call for the Mormon Elders to save it from utter destruction; and they will step forth and do it.”
-This was followed by The Mountain Meadows Massacre and Confrontation with The U.S. Government.
+In 1855, again looking to thwart sanctions from The United States government and unite the passion of faithful Mormons, Brigham Young resurrected Smith’s White Horse symbolism stating; “When the Constitution of the United States hangs, as it were upon a single thread, they will have to call for the Mormon Elders to save it from utter destruction; and they will step forth and do it.”
+This was followed by The Mountain Meadows Massacre and Young's Confrontation with The U.S. Government.
 The Utah Mormon War—May 1857 until July 1858—produced no battles but mainly non-Mormon civilian deaths.

-Fast-forward nearly one-hundred years and over a dozen reminders of The Prophesy by church leaders, to the Presidential Election of 1952 for the next bold attempt to provoke turmoil using Smith’s White Horse Prophesy.
+Fast-forward, nearly one-hundred years and over a dozen reminders of The Prophesy by church leaders, to the Presidential Election of 1952 for the next bold attempt to provoke turmoil using Smith’s White Horse Prophesy.
 Everyone familiar with Mormonism’s crimes against humanity throughout the 19th Century had passed away.
-The set-up for carrying out this political power-grab was to create grass-root Mormon support for Dwight D. Eisenhower.
+The set-up for carrying out a political power-grab now was to create grass-root Mormon support for Dwight D. Eisenhower.
 And for political payback, President Eisenhower responded by appointing Ezra Taft Benson as his Secretary of Agriculture.